Marama-App/marama-team/README.md

 Read more about what her vision is, in the [Mārama repository](https://github.com/Marama-App/marama).

-The team that work on Mārama are:
+The Co-Founders that work on Mārama are:

 #### Stina Muller
 Chief Creative Officer